mickey78/IAventures/docs/blueprint.md

 ## Style Guidelines:

-- Primary color: Light beige (#F5F5DC) for a classic storybook feel.
-- Secondary color: Soft green (#90EE90) to suggest nature and growth.
-- Accent: Bright blue (#ADD8E6) for interactive elements and highlights.
+- The visual style is guided by a customizable theme, allowing users to select primary colors and switch between light and dark modes (as detailed in the main README.md).
 - Clear and legible fonts, optimized for young readers.
 - Simple, intuitive icons representing actions and story elements.
 - Gentle transitions and animations to enhance immersion without being distracting.